Corporate Governance Report

 The Chair is responsible for ensuring that all the Directors continually update their skills, their knowledge and familiarity with the Group in order to fulfil their role on the Board and the Board’s Committees.
 Updates dealing with changes in legislation and regulation and financial reporting requirements relevant to the Group’s business are provided to the Board by the Chief Financial Officer and through the Board Committees by the Group’s external auditors and advisors.

-All Directors have access to the advice and services of the Company Secretary, who is responsible to the Board for advising the Board on all governance matters, ensuring that Board procedures are properly complied with and that discussions and decisions are appropriately minuted.
+All Directors have access to the advice and services of the Company Secretary, who is responsible for advising the Board on all governance matters, ensuring that Board procedures are properly complied with and that discussions and decisions are appropriately minuted.
 Directors may seek independent professional advice at the Company’s expense in furtherance of their duties as Directors.
 The Board ensures that the Audit and Remuneration Committees are provided with sufficient resources to undertake their duties.

 Information and Support